hangulu/thesis/README.md

-# Thesis
+## The Racial Voting Power Gap
-### The Racial Voting Power Gap: Analyzing Racial Gerrymandering Through Solving Ecological Inference with The Discrete Voter Model
+### Analyzing Racial Gerrymandering Through Solving Ecological Inference with The Discrete Voter Model

 Hakeem Angulu's undergraduate thesis for the departments of Computer Science and Statistics at Harvard College.